-A helicopter-borne survey of the area around Hørløkke landfill was conducted by the airborne group of the German Federal Institute for Geosciences and Natural Resources (BGR) in June 2009.
-The

-Danish project partner Region Syddanmark, who is responsible for the coordination of the measurements and the interpretation of the diverse data sets of the area, requested the airborne survey.
+A helicopter-borne survey of the area near Kloosterzande was conducted by the BGR airborne group in August 2009.
+The Dutch project partners, who are responsible for the coordination of the measurements and the interpretation of the diverse data sets of the area, requested this airborne survey.